SEAT Ibiza Cupra review

-Road tax will cost £145 per year, while claimed fuel economy of 45.6mpg is behind the similarly powered Polo GTI.
+Road tax will cost £145 per year, while claimed fuel economy of 45.6mpg lags a little behind the claimed 47.1mpg of the similarly powered Polo GTI.
 This was reflected in our real-world tests, where we returned 34.3mpg in the Ibiza Cupra, which was 2.6mpg less than a manual Polo GTI on a similar test route.

 Interior, design and technology

 SEAT’s latest models feature sharp styling that helps them stand out from their VW Group siblings.
 The Ibiza was one of the first models to use the company’s current design philosophy when it was launched in 2008, so although a facelift late last year refreshed the car’s styling, the hard points underneath mean this is no spring chicken.

 You’ll have to look closely to spot the changes, too, as the SEAT’s overall shape is familiar, with a pair of sharply creased intersecting lines on the doors that, together with the flared wheelarches, give the Cupra plenty of presence on the road.

 The deeper front bumper features a bigger air dam to improve cooling, while the four slots under the main grille help in this area, too.
 SEAT’s Cupra badge marks the car out as the most performance-focused model in the range, and the chequered-flag emblem is repeated on the bootlid.